Naseem999/TRP/README.md

 - Built using Materialize CSS and Bootstrap frameworks -All device responsive and user-friendly interface

+## Design Approach

+I tried to give a new look to the logo and website UI by using my creativity, with the goal of creating a visually appealing and modern design.
+I experimented with different layouts, colors, and typography to create a unique and engaging user experience.

 ## Tech Used
 - Frontend: Materialize CSS and Bootstrap, HTML,CSS,JS